How the Jones Act Applies to Workplace Injuries

 - Capable of moving – the vessel does not need to be moving or at sea; rather, it needs to be able to move under its own power or being sailed.
 It could be docked or moored but not dry-docked or out of the water.

 - On navigable waters – the water must facilitate interstate or foreign commerce.
-This not only includes the ocean, but also rivers and lakes.
+This not only includes the ocean but also rivers and lakes.
 Even landlocked lakes qualify if they extend to another state or connect to a river that flows through or into another state.

 “Contributes to the Work of the Vessel” Requirement

 Your work “contributes to the work of the vessel” if your work adds to the accomplishment of the vessel’s mission.
-For example, you are a maritime employee who is the administrative staff to the vessel’s owners.
+For example, you are a maritime employee who is the administrative staff of the vessel’s owners.
 You seek transportation on a tugboat to get to point B. The tugboat is towing a barge from point A to point B. The mere fact that you are on a tugboat does not mean you are assisting with the transportation of the vessel’s mission: towing the barge from point A to point B. Thus, the law does not consider your work to contribute to the work of the vessel.

 How Do I Prove Negligence?

-Under the Jones Act, with the help of a maritime attorney you may sue your maritime employer for negligence.
+Under the Jones Act, with the help of a maritime attorney, you may sue your maritime employer for negligence.
 To recover monetary compensation for your injuries from your employer, you must show that:

-- The owner, captain, or other crewmember was negligent; and,
+- The owner, captain, or other crew member was negligent; and,

 - The negligent act caused your injury.